nmenant/iControl_LX_Lab/docs/class4/module1/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure you don't miss any output while your iControl LX extension is loading, you can exeute the 'restnoded' restart command, and the 'tail' commands together using the separator `;`.
+To ensure you don't miss any output while your iControl LX extension is loading, you can execute the 'restnoded' restart command, and the 'tail' commands together using the separator `;`.
 For example:

   ``bigstart restart restnoded; tail -f /var/log/restnoded/restnoded.log``